✦ Enhanced Edition

 Genesis 15:6 (KJ3)

-"And he believed in Jehovah.
-And He counted it to him for righteousness."
+"And he believed in Jehovah; and He counted it to him for righteousness."

 Romans 4:3 (KJ3)

 "For what does the Scripture say?
-"And Abraham believed God, and it was counted to him for righteousness.""
+'And Abraham believed God, and it was counted to him for righteousness.'"

-The Great Exchange
+The Exchange

-Complete the verse from Romans 5:1:
+Complete Romans 5:1:

 Grace & Mercy